Overview Of Red Teaming

 - Obtain a more realistic understanding of risk for your organization

 - Help address and fix all identified security weaknesses

 Watch A Red Team Engagement

 Red team is in our name.
 Our consultants have experience virtually and physically infiltrating some of the most secure environments the same way bad guys would.
-They leverage this experience to zero in on critical issues and provide actionable remediation guidance.
+They leverage this experience to zero in on critical issues and provide thorough reporting and actionable remediation guidance.